Saskatoon: Geography

 View of the Aspen parkland outside the city limits.
 The area is a transitional biome between the boreal forest and prairies.

-Saskatoon lies on a long belt of rich, potassic chernozem in middle-southern Saskatchewan, northwest of Regina, and is found in the aspen parkland biome.
+Saskatoon lies on a long belt of rich, potassic chernozem in middle-southern Saskatchewan, northwest of Regina, northeast of Calgary, and east of Edmonton, and is found in the aspen parkland biome.
 The lack of surrounding mountainous topography gives the city a relatively flat grid, though the city does sprawl over a few hills and into a few valleys.
 The lowest point in the city is the river, while the highest point is in the Sutherland-College Park area.
 Saskatoon, on a cross-section from west to east, has a general decline in elevation above sea level heading towards the river, and on the east bank of the river, the terrain is mostly level until outside the city, where it begins to decrease in elevation again.

 Saskatoon is divided into east and west sides by the South Saskatchewan River.
 It is then divided into Suburban Development Areas (SDA) which are composed of neighbourhoods.
 Street addresses are demarcated into north and south (for avenues aligned in those directions) and similar east and west (for streets aligned in those directions).
 West of the river, the demarcation line for north and south addresses is 22nd Street, while east and west are divided by Idylwyld Drive (north of 20th Street) and Avenue A (south of 20th).
 On the east side, in order to line up with 22nd/Idylwyld, Lorne Avenue demarcates east and west while Aird Street, a minor residential road, marks the north–south boundary, except in the Sutherland community where a separate east/west demarcation takes place with Central Avenue as the boundary (there is, however, no separate north–south divide).
 As a result of the unusual demarcation on the east side, few streets there actually carry a "North" or "West" designation, and only a few streets in Sutherland are demarcated "East" and "West".

 A second major water feature aside from the river is the Hudson Bay Slough, a remnant of a glacier-formed body of water that at one time dominated the northern end of the city.
 Industrial development has resulted in most of the slough being drained, however a large remnant has been preserved off Avenue C as part of RCAF Memorial Park, and another portion remains intact within the Hudson Bay Industrial area.
-Several residential communities also feature "man-made lakes," with Lakeview (developed from the early 1980s) being the first.
+Several residential communities also feature "man-made lakes", with Lakeview (developed from the early 1980s) being the first.

 Pike Lake and Blackstrap Provincial Parks are both approximately 40 km south of the city on Highway 60 and Highway 11, respectively.
 Batoche, a national historic site associated with the North-West Rebellion of 1885, is 90 km north of the city.
 Both Blackstrap and Batoche are popular destinations for school field trips.